awsdocs/aws-transit-gateway-guide/doc_source/monitoring-events.md

 ## Topology change events<a name="network-topology-events"></a>

 Topology change events occur when there have been changes to the resources in your global network\.
 These events include the following:
-+ A transit gateway was registered in the global network
-+ A transit gateway was deregistered from the global network
 + A transit gateway in the global network was deleted
 + A VPN connection was created for a transit gateway
 + A VPN connection was deleted on a transit gateway